TdsAlv/dbt_homework/README.md

 These tools will test data, but they do not check if the whole data pipeline succeeded or not.

 Airflow could be used as pipeline orchestrator with an integration to Slack for example, so that if an error occurs anywhere in the pipeline, data engineers would be notified via message.
-I've heard about some other tools to measure data pipeline performance (Prometheus for monitoring + Grafana for visualization of those monitoring metrics), but I have not used or seen them in action.
+I've heard about some other tools to measure data pipeline performance (Prometheus for monitoring + Grafana for visualization of those monitoring metrics), but I have not used them.

 **Which data schema do you think is best?**
 Tough question - I don't have a good answer to that.